miryamW/LeetCode-server/README.md

 ## Overview

-This project implements a system similar to Leetcode.com, allowing users to create, edit, delete, read, and test coding questions.
+This project implements a system similar to Leetcode.com, allowing users to create, edit, delete, read, and test coding questions - supporting coding in the languages python & java.
 The system is built with a backend API server written in Go using the Gin framework and a frontend built with Nuxt.js.

 ## Features